 Sometimes, companies with bad management will payoff a lot of long-term debt with even more debt.
 This is feasible when interest rates are low, unchanging, and when credit is readily available.
 However, if an economic downturn occurs, these companies will be unprepared with typically higher interest rates and less available credit.
 Therefore, if a company cannot find more debt to cover their initial investment, they may go bankrupt, and the dividend will likely be eliminated far before this.

-You can see how much debt 3M has taken on in with the line item "Proceeds from issuance of debt," "Proceeds from debt," or something similar.
-This is found under the financing activities section of the cash flow statement.
+You can see how much debt 3M has taken by examining the line item called: "Proceeds from issuance of debt," "Proceeds from debt," or something similar.
+This is found under the financing activities section of the cash flow statement:

-Below are the main takeaways from this article, and what you should be looking for when looking at the cash flow statement and the "cash and cash equivalents" line item in the balance sheet:
+Below are the main takeaways from this article, and what you should be looking for when analyzing the cash flow statement and the "cash and cash equivalents" line item in the balance sheet as a dividend investor:

-In short, after you become familiar with analyzing different company's cash flow statements, you'll be able to use other ratios, such as the dividend coverage ratio and dividend payout ratio, along with your cash flow analysis, to better determine how a company's dividend will perform in the foreseeable future.
+In closing, after you become familiar with analyzing the cash flow statements of different publicly traded companies, you'll be able to use other ratios such as the dividend coverage ratio and dividend payout ratio, along with your cash flow analysis, to better determine how a company's dividend will perform in the foreseeable future.